-You do not find the practice of infant baptism in the Bible.
+You do not find the practice of infant baptism mentioned in the Bible.
 Yet, Catholics and many Protestant denominations practice infant baptism.
 Why?
 In their past some of their church leaders established it based on their misunderstanding of Bible passages such as Acts 16:33.
 In Acts 16:33, the verse says the jailer (who had received Christ) was baptized, "he and all his, straightway."
-They incorrectly concluded that this meant adults and children alike, or all his household including children.
-Acts 16:33 does not say infants were baptized.
-In truth we do not even know if the jailer had children.
+They concluded this would mean adults and children alike or all his household including children.
+But the verse does not say infants were baptized.
+In truth, we do not even know if the jailer had children.

 The preacher also falsely concluded that Philip could not have immersed the eunuch because there was no water in the desert (Acts 8:26-39).
 So, he concluded, if there was not enough water they must have sprinkled the converts.
-This Protestant pastor has a poor understanding of God's ability to communicate what happened and properly instruct the early church.
-This Protestant preacher fails to understand that if they sprinkled those saved at Pentecost, God made a mistake and used the wrong word in recording the event; that God, who inspired the writing of the Book of Acts, mistakenly used the Greek word "baptizo" which means to immerse.
-Since God does not make mistakes, what does this Protestant preacher base this practice on?
-Clearly, the practice of sprinkling is man's opinion or human reasoning, and not what the Bible says.
-Therefore, are those that sprinkle or pour for baptism, biblical?
-They certainly are not obeying God's Word.
+This Protestant preacher has a poor understanding of God's ability to communicate what happened or instruct the early church properly.
+He failed to understand that if they sprinkled those saved at Pentecost, God made a mistake and used the wrong word in recording the event because God who inspired the writing of the Book of Acts used the Greek word "baptizo" which means to immerse.
+What does he then base the practice on?
+Clearly, the practice of sprinkling is man's opinion or human reasoning, and not what the Bible clearly says.
+So are those that sprinkle or pour for baptism biblical?
+Certainly they are not obeying what God has said.

 "Knowing this first, that no prophecy of the scripture is of any private interpretation.
-For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost" (2 Peter 1:20-21).
+For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.”
+(2 Peter 1:20-21)